Ancient tribe Iberians - Ancestry and origin

 - northeastern Spain.

-Some Iberian settlements were also founded on the northern side of the Pyrenees in southern France.
 The density of settlement on the Spanish east coast is greater than that of the villages in the interior.

 From the beginning, the Iberian regional cultures have been in contact with other indigenous or imported cultures.
 Impulses for the culture of the Iberians in Andalusia first came from Tartessos, later the influence of the Phoenicians became apparent.
 In the northeast of Spain, the culture of the Greek colonies in the western Mediterranean Sea had an effect since the 6th century BC.